teuncm/flageolet-map/README.md

 This formula implies that the fundamental frequency of a vibrating string is inversely proportional to its length.
 As an aside, this also implies that tensioning the string increases the fundamental frequency and making it heavier decreases it, explaining comparatively long and heavy strings on bass guitars to produce sound an octave lower than usual.

 Given the fundamental frequency $f_0$ of any tensioned string, its harmonics will therefore vibrate at $f_0, 2f_0, 3f_0, 4f_0, \dots$ since the successive modes divide the string evenly into vibrating sections of $L, \frac{1}{2}L, \frac{1}{3}L, \frac{1}{4}L, \dots$, separated by nodes that appear to stand still.
 A flageolet is played on string instruments by pressing the finger lightly on these nodes.
-When the string is plucked this way, all harmonics that don't have a node at the finger position are dampened, making the string vibrate at the resulting higher fundamental frequency and its respective harmonics.
+When the string is plucked this way, all harmonics without a node at the finger position are dampened, making the string vibrate at the resulting higher fundamental frequency and its respective harmonics.

 #### Fretboard

-Fretboards are constructed using 12-tone equal temperament, which increases the frequency of every successive note by a factor of
+Fretboards are constructed using [12-tone equal temperament](https://en.wikipedia.org/wiki/12_equal_temperament), which increases the frequency of every successive note by a factor of

 $$ 2 ^ {1/12} $$